agardiner/hfmcmd/README.md

 ## Downloading Pre-Built Binaries

 HFMCmd supports 2 different builds, one for .NET 3.5 and one for .NET 4.0.
-Functionally, the two builds are identical; the only difference is the size of the executable, and the required version of the .NET framework.
-Most machines will already have .NET 3.5 installed, so pick that version if you are unsure.
+Functionally, the two builds are identical; however, the .NET 3.5 builds only support early binding, which means they must be compiled for a specific version of HFM.
+The .NET 4.0 build, on the other hand, utilises the new dynamic functionality in .NET 4.0, which provides late-binding and allows a single HFMCmd executable to work with different versions of HFM.

+The .NET 4.0 build is the preferred version, but unfortunately .NET 4.0 is not as widely deployed, and may not be installed on the machine on which you want to run HFMCmd.
+In this case, you should choose the .NET 3.5 build for the version of HFM that you are running.

 Pre-built binaries are available at https://github.com/agardiner/hfmcmd/downloads.